 In 2010–2016 a series of two “CINCH projects” – CINCH-I: Cooperation in Education in Nuclear Chemistry, and CINCH-II: Cooperation and training in Education in Nuclear Chemistry – was supported within Euratom FP7.
 The projects aimed at mitigating the special skill-based deficits within nuclear chemistry at master and doctorate levels and the decline of number of staff qualified in this field.
 The projects were built around the well-proven five-phase (Analysis, Design, Development, Implementation, Evaluation) Systematic Approach for Training (SAT) developed by IAEA; while CINCH-I dealt with the first three phases of the process, CINCH-II concentrated on the Implementation.
 Additionally, evaluation mechanisms were proposed and tested on the pilot courses developed during the projects.
 European Network on Nuclear and Radiochemistry Education and Training (nrc-network.org) was established within CINCH-II project.

+Next in the series was The MEET-CINCH project funded under Horizon 2020 between 2017-2022.
 The MEET-CINCH project does not aim at sustainability of CINCH-I and CINCH-II only – its main aims are to proactively bring the results achieved so far to their end-users (CINCH VET – Vocational Education and Training – e-shop), significantly contribute to attracting new talents and increasing the nuclear (chemistry) awareness by developing a MOOC – Massive Open On-line Course, and investigate the applicability of the modern Flipped (Inverted) Classroom concept in the nuclear chemistry teaching and training field.